April 22, 2021

-What to Do With Frozen Pipes
+How to Treat Frozen Pipes

 Learn how to prevent frozen pipes.

-Remove hoses and turn off outside yard faucets.
 With the hoses attached, the faucet can’t drain properly, and frozen water may back up into the pipes.

-Keep your heat on.
 Resist the temptation to save a few dollars by keeping your thermostat low or off when you’re not home.
 The consequences are a lot pricier.
 55 degrees is the recommended minimum to set your heat to.

-Make sure warm air circulates to your pipes.
 If you need to, open interior doors and cupboards to ensure warm air is flowing to all areas of your home with pipes.
 Cabinets on exterior walls are at risk here.

-How to Treat Frozen Water Pipes
+5 Steps to Treat Frozen Water Pipes

 If you have frozen pipes, act quickly to minimize the potential for damage.
 Follow these steps and, if need be, contact a plumber for back up.